 As part of the program's support in the field experiences, university advisors are assigned to individual preservice teachers.
 The opportunity for preservice teachers to be able to discuss, explore, prepare, and reflect on their teaching practice with the university advisor adds significantly to their professional growth.
-As the university advisor, you are asked to:
+As the university advisor, you are asked to mentor the pre service teacher in the following ways:

 - 1. Be familiar with the contents of these Protocols. - 2.
 Contact the associate teacher and the principal within the first few days of the practicum to learn of the school rules for scheduling meetings with the associate teacher and for visiting the preservice teacher. - 3.
 Provide your contact information to the associate teacher and the preservice teacher. - 4.
 Represent Mount Saint Vincent University's B.Ed. program, act as a liaison, and provide support for the preservice teacher through observing and assessing student teaching practice. - 5.
 Perform liaison duties with the school administration as necessary; for example, inform the B.Ed. practicum coordinator about medium to long-term associate teacher absences or changes to associate teacher assignments. - 6.
 Consult with the associate teacher often for updates regarding the preservice teacher's teaching practices. - 7.
 Discuss your expectations with the preservice teacher (e.g., reflections, lesson plans, and scheduled meetings). - 8.
 For the Year 1 preservice teacher, this is the first practice teaching experience.
 Therefore, expectations regarding teaching responsibilities should be gradual and made in consultation with the preservice teacher and the associate teacher. - 9.
-Visit the preservice teacher a minimum of four (4) times over the course of the first and second term, accepting that in some circumstances, more than 4 visits may be required. - 10.
-After each visit, provide the preservice teacher with written feedback and expectations. - 11.
-Submit B.Ed.
-Assessment Forms (Initial and Final) to the university for each student. - 12.
-Submit the Year 1 Mid Self-Reflection to the university for each student - 13.
-Ensure the preservice teacher is getting appropriate practice teaching experience and advocate for such when necessary. - 14.
-Review the meaning of the assessment/evaluation processes and forms with the preservice teacher and the associate Teacher. - 15.
-Notify the B.Ed. practicum coordinator of any concerns to ensure adequate supports are implemented. - 16.
-If any perceived or actual impediments to a successful practicum are identified, such as professional, interpersonal, or practical matters that are relevant to the classroom and to the mentoring relationship, assist and support the preservice teacher and the associate teacher. - 17.
-Follow and complete the Additional Support process (when necessary) with the associate teacher. - 18.
-Confirm with the associate teacher the procedures and timelines for submitting the assessments to the university.
+Visit the teacher once during the November block.
+Visit the pre service teacher once during the February block.
+Visit the preservice teacher a minimum of three (3) times during the practicum block in April to May, accepting that in some circumstances, more than 3 visits may be required. - 10.
+After each visit, provide the preservice teacher with written feedback and expectations preferably via MSVU - 11.
+Coordinate the completion and submission of the initial report with the Associate Teacher. - 12.
+Submit the Year 1 Mid Self-Reflection to the university for each student. - 13.
+Complete and submit the UA copy of the final report. - 14.
+Ensure the preservice teacher is getting appropriate practice teaching experience and advocate for such when necessary. - 15.
+Review the meaning of the assessment/evaluation processes and forms with the preservice teacher and the associate Teacher. - 16.
+Notify the B.Ed. practicum coordinator of any concerns to ensure adequate supports are implemented. - 17.
+Notify the Bed Practicum coordinator of any absences of the preservice teacher. - 18.
+If any perceived or actual impediments to a successful practicum are identified, such as professional, interpersonal, or practical matters that are relevant to the classroom and to the mentoring relationship, assist and support the preservice teacher and the associate teacher.
+Notify the Bed Practicum Coordinator if difficulties persist. - 19.
+Follow and complete the Additional Support process (when necessary) with the associate teacher.

+20. Confirm with the associate teacher the procedures and timelines for submitting the assessments to the university.